 Improv Workshop Options

 All of my workshops are ready for an established team or a random assortment of players to jump in and see what happens.
 I work with you in advance so the workshop is customized to your context, exploring what your team needs most so you get the most out of your team.
-If you take more than one of these workshops, you may find yourself playing some of the games.
+If you take more than one of these workshops, you may find yourself playing some of the games more than once.
 However, the experience is always unique because the processing is different, the group dynamic is different, and we’re focusing on the workshop’s specific topic.

 - Improv for Team Leaders – Inspire your team with a refreshed, generous attitude of empowering those around you to offer their heart to your team’s mission.